GRV96/repr_rw/README.md

 `read_reprs`.

-However, if a module or package has been imported before `read_reprs` is executed, including its parent path in `sys.path` is not required.
+However, if a module or package has been imported before `read_reprs` is called, including its parent path in `sys.path` is not required.
 Dictionary `sys.modules` stores imported modules and packages for reuse, which makes them importable in all modules.
 Be careful when benefitting from this feature.
 Otherwise, `read_reprs` may raise a `ModuleNotFoundError`.